jorge2412/DataLake2/Mobile Development/Xamarin/Session 2 - Starting Mobile Development/Demo 2.3/Demo 2.3.md

 > <img src="./media/image12.png" width="560" height="264" />

-### Demo Steps
+### Code setup

 1. Go to the Solutions folder with this content, locate the Demo2.3.zip file, extract it to a new folder under your Documents folder.

+## Demo Steps

+Note: If you are not comfortable building the code for the audience, you can load up the finished solution under the Complete folder and walk them through:

+-   The WindowsAzure.Storage nuget package added to the UI head projects to talk to Azure storage

+-   The Microsoft.Azure.Mobile.Client.SQLiteStore package for the GPSImageTag.Core and UI head projects to sync records with Azure App Service mobile features.

+-   The contents of AzureStorageService.cs and Configuration.cs under the GPSImageTag.Shared.Api project which becomes part of all the heads with code to upload content to Azure storage.

+-   The AzureService.cs under the Services folder of the GPSImageTag.Core project with code to sync photo records between the client and cloud.

+-   The interface code in IAzureService.cs and IAzureStorageService under Interfaces folder of the GPSImageTag.Core project to abstract the services for use in other application layers.

+-   The registration of local services classes in MainActivity.cs (for Android), AppDelegate.cs (for iOS) and App.xaml.cs (for UWP).

+-   The code in CameraPageviewModel.cs under the ViewModels folder of the GPSImageTag.ViewModels project which calls the appropriate services to upload a photo.

+-   The Xamarin.Forms XAML in CameraPage.xaml under the Pages folder of the GPSImageTag portable project which binds to the ViewModel to facilitate taking a picture and uploading it.

+-   The application running on the UWP client on Windows to take and upload a picture.

+-   The resulting record in the Azure portal

-2. Open up the solution file under the Start menu.
+1. Open up the solution file under the Start folder that you extracted during setup.

-3. We will be using the Azure mobile services in the solution.
-Azure mobile services provides data storage in the cloud data functionality on the client using SQLite cloud-based access endpoints to sync the data between the cloud and clients, as well as the ability to define customized end-point functionality to integrate with other services.
+2. We will be using the Azure mobile services in the solution.
+Azure mobile services provides data storage in the cloud and data functionality on the client using SQLite cloud-based access endpoints, to sync the data between the cloud and clients, as well as the ability to define customized end-point functionality to integrate with other services.

-4. The NuGet package for Azure mobile services has already been added to the GPSImageTag.Core and GPSImageTag UI heads.
+3. The NuGet package for Azure mobile services has already been added to the GPSImageTag.Core and GPSImageTag UI heads.
 Bring up NuGet Manager for the solution.
 Enter the Microsoft.Azure.Mobile.Client.SQLiteStore into the search box (1).
 Show the version of the NuGet package (2).
 Next, show the that the package has been added to each of the Xamarin.Forms heads and GPSImageTag.Core (3).
 While the library is compatible with the portable class library we need to add platform-specific SQLite binaries to each head.

 > <img src="./media/image13.png" width="729" height="314" />